PrestaShopCorp/github-action-build-js/README.md

-This action allow you to build your JS file and get only compiled files (run it on node:10:16)
+This action allow you to install and build your JS file and get only compiled files (run it on node:10:16)

 You need to replace the inputs commands: